psingh-xyz/Vocab_transfer/README.md

-# Vocabulary Transfer for Biomedical Texts
+# Vocabulary Transfer for Biomedical Texts: Add Tokens if You Cannot Add Data

 ## Overview